Mets3D/botw-asset-import/README.md

 - Not every material setting can be guessed correctly by the importer, since it's working with very little data.
 Check the shader node that the textures are plugged into, and notice it has a "Settings" section.
 These may need manual tweaking, eg. for setting the Emission Color.
 - Some materials also use a weird UV tiling workflow, where instead of the UV space repeating like normal, it repeats flipped, as if the textures are flipped horizontally to the left and right of the default UV square, and flipped vertically above and below the UV square.
 In these cases, you can manually load the "BotW: UMii Face UVs" nodegroup into the image texture nodes.
 These cases are obviously recognizable by the fact that half or quarter of the textures will look correct, and the objects are symmetrical.
 - Reskins are obviously not handled.
 Since there's only 1 Bokoblin mesh, only 1 Bokoblin will be imported.
 To create the reskinned versions, you'll have to duplicate stuff and load textures manually.
+- Some animations don't work.
+This is even true for Switch Toolbox.
+Eg. the animation of dragons is completely mangled.

 ### Operators
 Also included is a number of handy operators for the asset browser.
 These may be split out into a separate add-on in the future, which I'll try to remember to mention here if it ever happens.